itsfarbod/Dockerized_Jira_Confluence_Postgres_Crackable/README.md

 - Step 6:

-  Reload the Nginx with `sudo systemctl reload nginx`
+  Reload the Nginx with `sudo systemctl restart nginx`

 Now, if your containers be up and running and you head to your subdomains for jira and confluence you will access to your services with https connection.